Hot Tub Folliculitis Could Likely Be Caused

 The commonly blamed cause of hot tub rash is a bacteria known as Pseudomonas aeruginosa.
 This is a very common organism.
 It can be found in soil on plants and in almost all sources of water.
 It is especially common in man made environments.
 This bacteria is considered opportunistic and will attach itself to humans or any other type of creature when possible.
 It is very versatile and can infect any type of damaged human tissue as well as individuals with decreased immunity.
 Though not typically the case it is possible for an entire family to use a hot tub and only one member develop hot tub rash.
 However, in most cases of bacteria caused hot tub rash more than one person will be infected.

-Chemical Caused – Funny thing is, the very same chemicals, chlorine and bromine, that are used to kill bacteria in hot tubs are often the most common cause of “hot tub rash."
+Funny thing is, the very same chemicals, chlorine and bromine, that are used to kill bacteria in hot tubs are often the most common cause of folliculitis or "hot tub rash."
 These chemicals are able to eat away at the enzymes that are designed to prevent hair follicle irritation.
-Many people have had success with eliminating the instances of hot tub rash by not using caustic sanitizers such as Bromine and Chlorine.
+Many people have had success preventing instances of hot tub rash by not using caustic sanitizers such as Bromine and Chlorine.
 Water treatment systems that are free from chemicals have been shown to help hot tub users avoid getting hot tub rash.

 Chemical caused hot tub rash often only affects specific people in family and rarely causes a family wide breakout.
 It is usually one person in the family or family members that have similar skin characteristics that are highly sensitive to chlorine and bromine.
 Doctors commonly prescribe antibiotics and steroids that have no affect on chemical caused hot tub rash since there is not bacteria present.